 With that in mind, what can you do to help ensure that your child has good dental hygiene as a child, as well as making sure they develop good habits in the future?
 You should always consider finding professionals by going to foothillsfamilydentistryllc.com.

 Getting into a regular routine with your child can be one of the best ways to set them up for a good future in terms of dental hygiene.
 Brushing needs to begin as soon as your child’s first baby tooth appears.
 You can buy special baby tooth wipes or a soft baby toothbrush in order to do this when they are very young.
 As they get older and learn to brush themselves, you need to introduce the use of toothpaste.
 Ensure they use a child’s toothpaste until they have learnt the ability to spit out excess.

 Limit Sugar Intake

 Sugar can be really damaging to what we know as our child’s ‘baby’ teeth.
 Fizzy drinks and juice are typically the worst for this and most likely what your child will come into contact with in their day to day lives.
 So endeavour from an early age to cut out sugary and acidic drinks, also, as these can wear down your child’s teeth while they are still growing.
-Make them a very special treat and it should not impact your child’s tooth too much, experts recommend to us a dental supplement to strengthen their teeth.
+Make them a very special treat and it should not impact your child’s tooth too much, experts recommend you to a read about the options for oral sedation.